t3kt/vjzual2/README.md

 * a set of UI components bound to the module's custom parameters

 #### Module Settings and State Parameters
 Every module has a set of standard custom parameters that are common to all modules.
-Some of these act as settings for the module (e.g. `Modname`, `Modfullheight`).
+Some of these act as settings for the module (e.g. `Modname`, `Moduilabel`).
 Others control the state of the module (e.g. `Modcollapsed`, `Modbypass`).
 These parameters have names that start with "`Mod`".

 Parameter | Description
 --------- | -----------